Galomer310/Galomer310/README.md

 ## About Me

-I'm a passionate Full Stack Developer with a strong foundation in both frontend and backend technologies. with love for building web applications and exploring new technologies and Passion for Continuous Learning.
-My primary stack includes:
+I'm a passionate Full Stack Developer with a strong foundation in both frontend and backend technologies., with love for building web applications and exploring new technologies and Passion for Continuous Learning., My primary stack includes:
 - **Frontend:** React, TypeScript, Redux, Vite, HTML, CSS, JavaScript, python
 - **Backend:** Node.js, Express, PostgreSQL (NeonDB)